LogoLogo

 The result of this interactive continuous query is an enriched pageviews stream that streams to the client as shown below:

 That’s it.
 In just a few steps you’ve used DeltaStream to connect two different Kafka topics and persist the enriched data, either to query in real time or write out to its final destination.
-In so doing you avoid the extra steps and expense in a data warehouse.
+In so doing you avoid the extra steps and expense that might be the case in a data warehouse.

 4. Clean Up